Course TTb: The Engineering of Reliable Embedded Systems (on site)

 Michael has been working in the field of time-triggered (TT) embedded systems for more than 20 years.
 He began this work in the academic sector, latterly as Professor of Embedded Systems Engineering at the University of Leicester (UK).
 During his time with the University of Leicester, Michael supervised more than 20 successful PhD projects.

 Michael has helped numerous companies to create successful TT designs.
 Many of these designs have been produced in compliance with international safety standards and guidelines (including IEC 61508, ISO 26262 and DO-178).

-Michael currently serves as Executive Director of SafeTTy Systems Ltd.
+Michael currently serves as Founder and CEO of SafeTTy Systems Ltd.